Quick Answer

 Healthcare is one of the last industries where outsourcing still makes people nervous.
 The reasons are understandable.
 Patient data is among the most heavily regulated information in the United States, and the penalties for mishandling it are severe.
 A single HIPAA violation can carry fines ranging from $100 to $50,000 per incident, and in cases of willful neglect, the Department of Health and Human Services has levied penalties exceeding $1 million.
 One unencrypted laptop, one untrained agent, or one misconfigured call recording system can cost more than an entire year of outsourcing fees.

 But here is the reality that many healthcare administrators already know: most patient-facing phone interactions do not require a licensed clinician.
 Appointment scheduling, insurance verification, billing questions, prescription refill coordination, referral management.
 These tasks follow repeatable processes, and they consume enormous amounts of staff time at practices and health systems that are already stretched thin.
+For health plans running Medicare Advantage or Part D programs, our Medicare call center outsourcing guide covers the additional CMS requirements.

 The question is not really whether healthcare call center outsourcing works.
 According to Deloitte's global outsourcing surveys, the healthcare BPO market is one of the fastest-growing segments in the industry, driven by staffing shortages and rising patient volumes.
 Everest Group research on healthcare outsourcing has similarly found that provider adoption of third-party patient communication services has accelerated in recent years.
 The real question is how to do it without putting your organization at risk.